 Bring a set of binoculars and a field guide, if you have them.
 A limited number of binoculars will be available to borrow.

-Bring a water bottle.
-A snack, sunscreen, and insect repellent may come in handy.
+Bring water.
+A snack, sunscreen, and insect repellent may also come in handy.

 Program Schedule